Voltage lifts of graphs from a category theory viewpoint: Introduction

 A {\em voltage graph} is a graph in which every dart is labeled with an element of a group in a way that respects the involutive symmetry $λ$, so that the label of a dart $d$ is inverse to the label of $λ(d)$.
 Similarly, a {\em group labeled graph} has all vertices labeled with elements of a group.

+In \cite{gross1974voltage} Gross introduced the construction of a {\em derived graph of a voltage graph}.
+Nowadays, derived voltage graphs are called {\em (ordinary) voltage graph lifts} -- this is the terminology we will use in the present paper.
+Let us mention in passing that in \cite{gross1977generating}, voltage graphs were generalized to a more general notion of {\em permutation voltage graphs}, in which the darts are labelled with permutations.

-In \cite{gross1974voltage} Gross introduced the construction of a {\em derived graph of a voltage graph}, subsequently generalized in \cite{gross1977generating}.
-Since then, derived graphs were extensively investigated in many papers.
-Derived graphs were applied for example in the research concerning the degree-diameter problem \cite{brankovic1998large,brankovic1998note}, lifting graph automorphisms \cite{malnivc2000lifting} and several other areas of graph theory.
+After their discovery, voltage graph lifts were extensively investigated in many papers.
+Voltage graph lifts were applied for example in the research concerning the degree-diameter problem \cite{brankovic1998large,brankovic1998note}, lifting graph automorphisms \cite{malnivc2000lifting} and several other areas of graph theory.

 In the present paper, we prove that there is an adjunction